-- 4.66 The private car provides the principal mode of transport for residents of the Neighbourhood Plan area, with 66%27 of the working population travelling by car.
+- 4.50 The private car provides the principal mode of transport for residents of the Neighbourhood Plan area, with 66%18 of the working population travelling by car.
 The NPPF encourages a reduction in congestion and greenhouse gas emissions through the introduction of measures which promote a reduction in the number of journeys made by car.
-Whilst the preparation of transport policy at a local level is primarily a matter for the local planning authority, there are a wide range of areas where the Plan can have an influence on transport and movement: new development; active travel routes; public rights of way and access; parking and public transport. - 4.67 As part of the early engagement on the Plan, local communities identified the need to improve public transport facilities and concerns over highway safety.
+Whilst the preparation of transport policy at a local level is primarily a matter for the local planning authority, there are a wide range of areas where the Plan can have an influence on transport and movement: new development; active travel routes; public rights of way and access; parking and public transport. - 4.51 As part of the early engagement on the Plan, local communities identified the need to improve public transport facilities and concerns over highway safety. - 4.52 Plan Objective 5 therefore seeks to ensure that the environmental quality of the Parish is protected by effectively managing traffic as well as supporting opportunities to improve sustainable travel.